What to Drink While Cooking Thanksgiving Dinner

 Here, our picks for spirits that will stimulate your appetite and prepare your body, mind and palate for a long night of eating and drinking.
 When you’re popping open that fourth bottle of wine and refilling your plate for a third time, you’ll thank us.

-The new amaro from the Cappelletti family is made with a rare variety of rhubarb specific to the Trentino Alto Adige and Veneto regions of Italy.
+Price: $21.99This amaro from the Cappelletti family is made with a rare variety of rhubarb specific to the Trentino Alto Adige and Veneto regions of Italy.
 Rich and fruity, it has subtle smoky notes, flint and earthiness that are counterbalanced with savory-sweet sassafras.
 We like to mix it with prosecco and nibbles of buttery Castelvetrano olives.
 Bust this bottle out for appetizers.

-The Long Island winery makes six different small batch vermouths, but the No. 1 is our favorite.
-It’s made with Sauvignon Blanc, grape brandy and over 30 different botanicals including fennel, sage, nasturtium, lemon balm and basil.
+This Long Island winery makes six different small batch vermouths, but the No. 1 is our favorite.
+It’s made with Sauvignon Blanc, grape brandy, and over 30 different botanicals including fennel, sage, nasturtium, lemon balm and basil.
 Yes, it's incredibly herbaceous.
 This vermouth is vivacious and bright, with flavors of fresh cut grass, green pepper and honey, and it gives off a green-garden, floral bouquet.
 A staple in our kitchens, we drink it on its own, with seltzer and a lemon twist, or in a Reverse Martini (two ounces of vermouth to one ounce of London dry gin, served ice cold in a chilled coupe).

 Pastis is the perfect pick for the Absinthe lover who doesn’t want to start their holiday drinking with a 136-proof spirit.
 Created in 1915 after the French government banned the sale and production of absinthe, this anise-flavored liqueur is a fantastic low ABV, wormwood-free absinthe substitute.
 Traditionally served diluted with equal parts water to spirit, we recommend the addition of crushed ice and a fat swath of lemon peel to balance out that licorice-like flavor.